How to Win Organic Traffic in the Age of AI Overviews and Zero Click Search

 Why rankings alone are no longer enough

 Ranking highly still matters, but it no longer guarantees attention.
-Modern results pages are crowded with AI summaries, snippets, maps, shopping modules and other features that can push traditional results further down the page.
+Modern results pages are crowded with AI summaries, snippets, maps, shopping results and other features that can push traditional rankings further down the page.

 This means that reporting purely on keyword positions or traffic volumes can create a false sense of progress.
-A page can rank first and still generate fewer visits than it would have just last year.
+A page can rank higher in Google than it used to, but generate fewer visits than it would have done 12 months ago at a lower organic ranking.

 SEO strategies that focus narrowly on rankings tend to underperform in this new environment.
-Those that focus on authority, clarity and trust tend to compound over time.
+Those that focus on authority, clarity and trust are more likely to grow over time.

 A practical framework for modern organic growth

-In our experience across high value sectors, the most resilient organic strategies share four common foundations.
-These layers work together.
-Weakness in one typically limits the effectiveness of the others.
+In our experience across high value sectors, the most resilient organic strategies share four common foundations that work together.
+Weakness in one can limit the effectiveness of the others.

 1. Technical foundations

 The first layer is technical hygiene.
 Search engines and AI systems need to be able to crawl, interpret and trust your website before anything else can happen.
-Issues such as poor architecture, slow performance, duplicate content or inconsistent indexing quietly undermine everything built on top.
+Issues such as poor architecture, slow performance, duplicate content or inconsistent indexing will quietly undermine everything built on top of them.

-Clear internal linking, logical structures, strong page performance and the correct use of structured data help both humans and machines understand what your business does and which pages matter most.
-In an AI led environment, structured and machine readable content is increasingly important, as it directly affects how information is extracted and summarised.
+Clear internal linking, logical structures, strong page performance and the correct use of structured data help both humans and machines to understand which pages matter most and exactly what it is that your business does.
+In an AI led environment, structured and machine readable content is increasingly important, as it directly affects how information is extracted and summarised by AI results and LLMs.

 This work is rarely glamorous, but it remains essential.